-- 25. Coils shall be arranged such that the water is counter flow with the direction of the air. - 26.
-Coils shall be designed to achieve a 16 deg F difference between the supply and return utilizing a two-way control valve. - 27.
-Where space allows, filters shall be accessible from both sides of the unit. - 28.
-Differential pressure transmitters shall be provided for pre-filters and final filters. - 29.
-Filter rack shall be stainless steel or aluminum construction. - 30.
-Wet sections of the AHU internal housing shall be 304

-- stainless steel, at a minimum.
-All drain pans shall also be a minimum of 18 gauge 316 stainless steel. - 31.
-AHU fans shall be fan wall or redundant plug fan type such that if a fan motor fails, the unit can still deliver design airflow and pressure with the redundant fan(s).
-Fan wall shall be specified wherever laboratories are served that require 24/7 operation.
-Fan walls shall be specified such that 25% of the fans can fail and the unit can still deliver design airflow and pressure requirements. - 32.
-Provide aluminum backdraft dampers to allow for automatic redundancy should a fan failure occur. - 33.
+- weighing 75 pounds or more shall be provided. - 24.
+Coil section shall allow removal and replacement of coil. - 25.
+Coils shall be continuous seamless copper tube with aluminum fins. - 26.
+Fin spacing shall not exceed 12 per inch. - 27.
+Coils shall be arranged such that the water is counter flow with the direction of the air. - 28.
+Coils shall be designed to achieve a 16 deg F difference between the supply and return utilizing a two-way control valve. - 29.
+Where space allows, filters shall be accessible from both sides of the unit. - 30.
+Differential pressure transmitters shall be provided for pre-filters and final filters. - 31.
+Filter rack shall be stainless steel or aluminum construction. - 32.
+All drain pans shall be a minimum of 18 gauge 316 stainless steel. - 33.
+AHU fans shall be fan array or redundant plug fan type such that if a fan motor fails, the unit can still deliver design airflow and pressure with the redundant fan(s).
+Fan array shall be specified wherever laboratories are served that require 24/7 operation.
+Fan walls shall be specified such that 25% of the fans can fail and the unit can still deliver design airflow and pressure requirements.
+Single fan units shall be provided with 1 spare fan of each type per project.
+Consult with UES for preferred fan hp for shop stock uniformity. - 34.
+Provide aluminum backdraft dampers to allow for automatic redundancy should a fan failure occur.
+Fan array systems with more than four (> 4) fans may eliminate backdraft dampers and provide blank-off plates as approved by UES during design. - 35.
 All fans shall be balanced to limit vibration to less than 0.2 in/sec across the operating range.
-Provide vibration test results to engineer.
+Provide vibration test results to engineer. - 36.
+The following Coil Piping Schematic shall be used.